okharkevych/ubuntu_cli/README.md

 and its text is voiced via text-to-speech tool to attract additional attention
 - The script is based on the code from https://www.udacity.com/blog/2021/09/create-a-timer-in-python-step-by-step-guide.html

-### update_sw
+### os_sw_update
-- All the commands I use to update system components gathered in one place:
+- Commands needed to update or refresh (my) system components and repositories, all gathered in one place and executed sequentially:

 ```
-snap-store --quit
+>>> snap-store --quit
-sudo snap refresh
+>>> sudo snap refresh
-sudo apt update
+>>> sudo apt update
-sudo apt upgrade -y
+>>> sudo apt upgrade -y
-sudo apt-get update
+>>> sudo apt-get update
-sudo apt-get upgrade -y
+>>> sudo apt-get upgrade -y
-sudo apt autoremove -y
+>>> sudo apt autoremove -y
+>>> flatpak update -y
 ```

-- Most of the commands are commonly used ('refresh'/'update'/'upgrade'), as far as I am aware.
-- The 'autoremove' command isn't 100% safe in this situation as you automatically confirm the removal of all the dependencies marked as no longer used by the system; there may be a situation where you want to keep a package installed as a dependency despite its main package having been deleted already.
-I haven't had any issues with autoremoving everything suggested; however, if you feel more comfortable checking the list of the packages to be removed, better remove that ' -y' next to 'autoremove' in modules/update_sw.py
-- The uncommon one among these commands is 'snap-store --quit'.
-On multiple occasions, my app/package updates have been interrupted or simply failed to start due to Snap Store processes running in the background.
-Hence, this addition to the script.
+- Useful, given the fact that Ubuntu GUI usually falls short of being able to update all the software from various sources by clicking one button.

 ## How to run
-- Open ubuntu_cli directory downloaded earlier in terminal
-- Enter the following command:
+- Open your 'ubuntu_cli' directory in terminal and enter the following command:

 ```
->>> python3 -m scripts.script_name
+poetry run start
 ```